lijunzh/plex-media-organizer/docs/developer/architecture/tmdb-migration-strategy.md

 - Add comprehensive tests
 - Validate functionality

-### Week 3: Cleanup ⏸️ **PLANNED**
+### Week 3: Cleanup ✅ **COMPLETED**
 - Remove old client
 - Update documentation
 - Final validation

 ## Conclusion

-This migration strategy provides a clear path from the monolithic TmdbClient to a focused, modular architecture while maintaining backward compatibility and ensuring no functionality is lost.
-The gradual approach minimizes risk and allows for thorough testing at each step.
+This migration strategy has been successfully completed!
+The monolithic TmdbClient has been successfully migrated to a focused, modular architecture while maintaining backward compatibility and ensuring no functionality was lost.
+The gradual approach minimized risk and allowed for thorough testing at each step.

+### Migration Results
+- **✅ All phases completed successfully**
+- **✅ No functionality lost during migration**
+- **✅ All tests passing (58 unit tests + integration tests)**
+- **✅ Enhanced functionality with UnifiedTmdbClient**
+- **✅ Clean, modular architecture achieved**
+- **✅ Backward compatibility maintained throughout migration**